aaronshikh/Impact-of-Rock-Climbing-on-Bird-Populations/README.md

 # Impact of Rock Climbing on Bird Populations
-*An Ecological Data Science Case Study*

 ---

 ## Overview

 This project investigates how outdoor climbing activity may influence bird diversity and conservation value in cliff environments.
-Using ecological survey data from **32 climbing cliffs in Boulder, Colorado**, the analysis models the **Community Conservation Value (CCV)**: a composite metric of avian species richness, relative abundance, and conservation importance.
+Using ecological survey data from 32 climbing cliffs in Boulder, Colorado, the analysis models the **Community Conservation Value (CCV)**: a composite metric of avian species richness, relative abundance, and conservation importance.

-While the dataset comes from a previously published ecological study, this project independently reproduces and extends the analysis using **statistical and machine learning methods implemented in R**, including linear regression, regularized regression (lasso and ridge), and random forest modeling.
+While the dataset comes from a previously published ecological study, this project independently reproduces and extends the analysis using statistical and machine learning methods, including linear regression, regularized regression (lasso and ridge), and random forest modeling.

 The primary goal was to explore relationships between climbing activity, cliff characteristics, and bird diversity using modern data-science techniques, while comparing model interpretability and performance.

 There are two key files included:

-- **`climbing_avian_population_analysis.Rmd`**: the full **RMarkdown source** containing all data cleaning, exploratory analysis, model fitting (linear, ridge, lasso, random forest), and result interpretation.
+- **`climbing_avian_population_analysis.Rmd`**: the full RMarkdown source file containing all data cleaning, exploratory analysis, model fitting (linear, ridge, lasso, random forest), and result interpretation.

-- **`report.pdf`**: the **final knitted pdf**, presenting the code, results, methods, and conclusions in a clean format.
+- **`report.pdf`**: the final knitted PDF, presenting the code, results, methods, and conclusions in a clean format.

 ---